 The Liturgy Office of England and Wales has published a leaflet which offers a short time of prayer for use at home at the time of the funeral.

-At the height of the lockdown, when the most serious restrictions around funerals were in place, we spoke to Paul Allcock, a Catholic family Funeral Director and former President of SAIF – The National Society of Allied and Independent Funeral Directors.
+At the height of the first lockdown in Spring 2020, when the most serious restrictions around funerals were in place, we spoke to Paul Allcock, a Catholic family Funeral Director and former President of SAIF – The National Society of Allied and Independent Funeral Directors.

 LISTEN TO OUR INTERVIEW: Advice from funeral director Paul Allcock about the coronavirus and funerals in the UK (9mins, mp3 format, 18mb), or read more here.